 Adding a tool step is the same as adding any of the other steps — locate the step in the palette, drag it onto the canvas, and connect it to the preceding step.
 The configuration varies depending on the type of tool you're adding.

-In our MIM scenario, we split the flow based on the customer_impacting event property.
-A value of Yes creates a Statuspage incident then posts to our NOC dashboard.
-Any other value just posts to the dashboard.
+In our example, we split the flow based on the customer_impacting trigger output.
+A value of True creates a Statuspage incident, posts the page details to a channel, sends an alert to the customer-facing team with the incident details and channel links, and then posts to our NOC dashboard (if anyone comments on the event, we also add those to the channel).
+Any other value for the customer_impacting output just posts to the dashboard.

 To configure a switch step:

 - Double-click the switch step to open the setup screen (or select it and click the pencil icon).

 - Enter a label for the switch (for example, if the split in your flow is based on event priority, you might label the switch Priority).